viniciusfer01/FirstNodeProject/README.md

-# FirstNodeProject
+# Transactions
-This is my first Node JS project and also the answer to the 4th challenge of Rocketseat's bootcamp.

-More info about the challenge here:
+This is a Node JS project that simulates bank transactions.
+You can sign in transactions with the type 'income' or 'outcome'.
+The app shows your account balance and doesn't let you stay with a negative balance.

-In this challenge, you must create an application to continue treining what you learned so far with Node.js, TypeScript, using the models (or entities) concept, repositories and services!
+This app was built with Node.js, TypeScript, using the models (or entities), repositories, services and other software achitecture concepts.